Simouse/lrparser/README.md

 ### How to show `ε` correctly in console?

-On Windows, you should change code page to 65001 to enable UTF-8.
-If you use VS Code, a plain `chcp 65001` does not seem to work.
-You could either modify system registry table (**NOT recommended**) or use console profiles.
+On Windows, you can use `chcp 65001` to enable UTF-8 in cmd.exe, and use `[Console]::OutputEncoding = [System.Text.Encoding]::UTF8` when in PowerShell.

 ### `#include <vcruntime.h>` causes compilation error.